 - Enter "ILSAVE" at checkout on GED.com to take $26 off each section of the exam.

 - Enter "ILRETAKE" at checkout on GED.com for one free retake per section of the exam.

 In the current exam, a passing score 145 or above is required for each section.
 Once the test taker has achieved a score of 145 on each section, the GED test is passed.
 Test takers can attempt each section of the test three times.
 After the third attempt for each section, a 60-day waiting period is required.

 Go to the GED Testing Service Website at GED.com, where you can sign up for an account.
 After providing a username and password, the site contains study plans, practice tests, materials, and more.
 You will schedule your test through this site as well.
 After you take each section, the GED Testing Service will email you your test results at the email address you used when registering, usually within the same day.

 If you have questions or difficulty with the website, you can contact GED testing at 877-392-6433.

 Free GED Classes

 Constitution Test Also Required in Illinois

-In addition to passing the 4 sections of the GED test, the State of Illinois requires the test taker to take a Constitution Test before receiving their GED Certificate.
-This Constitution test is a 60 question multiple choice test (score of 36 is passing) covering the U.S. Constitution, Illinois Constitution, U.S. Flag, and Declaration of Independence.
-The Constitution test can be taken at an ROE 21 office if you are a resident of Franklin, Williamson, Johnson, or Massac County.
-Simply call the office in advance to arrange a test date and time.
+In addition to passing the 4 sections of the GED test, the State of Illinois requires the test taker to take a Constitution Test before receiving their High School Diploma.
+The Constitution test is a 60 question multiple choice test (score of 36 is passing) covering the U.S. Constitution, Illinois Constitution, U.S. Flag, and Declaration of Independence.
+The Constitution test can be taken online at ilconstitution.org.